rohanpoudel/AmazonDeliveryChecker/README.md

 # AmazonDeliveryChecker
-Performs check to find out if there are delivery availability on Amazon Prime Now.
+Performs check to find out if there are delivery availability on Amazon Prime Now for a given postcode.